verissimohenry/Twitter-redesign/README.md

 # Twitter-redesign

 This is a simple social media app developed by using Ruby on Rails, HTML5&CSS3, and MySQL&Database.
-A user can create a profile with a profile and a background image, and post messages, follow others and be followed by others.
+A user can create a profile with a profile and a background image, post messages, follow others, and be followed by others.

 ![screenshot](app/assets/images/twitter-pic.PNG)